Mojo Nixon: DJing and other media

-In 1998 he had a short run as an advice columnist with "Life Fixin' with Mojo Nixon".
+In 1998, he had a short run as an advice columnist with "Life Fixin' with Mojo Nixon".
 Only two columns were authored, and both ran in the short-lived Peterbelly Magazine.
 That year he was also the honorary captain of the United States luge team at the 1998 Winter Olympics.
 In response to this, Nixon invited members of the men's doubles squad to work on a song for the Games: "Luge Team U.S.A.".
-The song was recorded by Nixon along with members of the Beat Farmers and luger Gordon Sheer playing drums under the band name The Arctic Evel Kneievels.
+The song was recorded by Nixon along with members of the Beat Farmers and luger Gordon Sheer playing drums under the band name The Arctic Evel Knievels.

 In 2008, he was hosting three shows on Sirius Satellite Radio: The Loon in the Afternoon on Outlaw Country (channel 60), the NASCAR-themed Mojo Nixon's Manifold Destiny on SIRIUSXM NASCAR Radio (channel 90) and the politically themed Lyin' Cocksuckers on Raw Dog Comedy (channel 99).
-In October 2005, Nixon began appearing on the Sirius Howard 100 channel as the "General Manager."
+In October 2005, Nixon began appearing on the Sirius Howard 100 channel as the "General Manager".
 On November 8, 2016, Nixon did his final "Lying Cocksuckers" show, saying he would be back next year with another show on RawDog Comedy on Sirius/XM.
-Nixon currently hosts a weekday program on Steven Van Zandt’s Outlaw Country channel on SiriusXM.
+Nixon hosted a weekday program on Steven Van Zandt’s Outlaw Country channel on SiriusXM.

 "Unretired"

-His first comeback was in 2006 when he came out of retirement in support of Kinky Friedman's bid to become governor of Texas.
-As Nixon said at the time, "If supporting Kinky for Governor is what it takes to drag my ass out of retirement, consider my ass dragged."
+Nixon's first comeback was in 2006 when he came out of retirement in support of Kinky Friedman's bid to become Governor of Texas.
+As Nixon said at the time, "If supporting Kinky for governor is what it takes to drag my ass out of retirement, consider my ass dragged."